asaaki/elixir-docker-image-packager/README.md

 _(You might need to stop the container with `docker stop ...`, since the Erlang VM within the container doesn't like to react on Ctrl+C via docker at all.)_

+## How it works

+The whole build/packaging process happens in Docker containers.
+The only host dependencies are _docker_, _make_ and _sed._

+The process is split in 2 steps:

+- Step 1: The stage environment
+  > creating the release and preparing the file system artifact _(rootfs)_

+- Step 2: The final release image
+  > creating the release image from the artifact

+### Step 1: The stage environment

+#### Phase 1: Building the stage image

+Most work is done here.

+First the stage image is created.
+In the _dockerfiles/Dockerfile.stage_ you can adjust the steps for your desired environment.
+Add more packages if your build process needs them (like shared libraries for compilation).

+The stage image is based on [msaraiva/elixir-dev](https://registry.hub.docker.com/u/msaraiva/elixir-dev/) which uses [Alpine Linux](http://www.alpinelinux.org/) as a foundation.
+This distribution is really small, but the Docker images are insanely tiny, basically shipping only _[busybox](http://www.busybox.net/)_ and _[apk](http://wiki.alpinelinux.org/wiki/Alpine_Linux_package_management)_ (Alpine's package manager).

+While the size is not the most important thing in this step it helps to reduce download times when pulling the images.
+Also I stick to it because of old habits: When I started with image crunching I came across Alpine's images first.

+Clearly the base image for staging could be anything, even an Ubuntu if it really has to be.

+#### Phase 2: Crafting the artifact

+In the run phase the heavy lifting happens.

+First it creates the release of your Elixir application you tenderly assembled.

+Then it gathers the information which other files in the system needs to be collected (shared libraries).
+In general it will be a libc (here it's from [musl](http://www.musl-libc.org/), which is also a much smaller variant than the more common _glibc_) and some other quiet essential libraries (at least _libcrypto_ and _libz_).

+After this it finally gathers all the files (your app, libraries/dependencies and busybox) and bundles everything into a beautiful wrapped tarball (_rootfs.tar.gz_) for the second step.

+### Step 2: The final release image

+This is a quick and simple step.
+Really, it is.

+Of course it's a very important one!

+With the tarball archive artifact from the previous step we can finally create our precious Docker image for production deployments.

+Initially grown from a _Dockerfile_ instruction set it is now just a single `docker import` command.

+Since the original base image was `scratch` (which is a totally empty rootfs) there is no difference in size between the two approaches.
+For simplicity I'll stick to the _docker import_ as it makes it easier to set the _CMD_ line.

 ## Caveats

 Avoid packages with C extensions (NIFs or ports to external binaries).
 This is not tested yet.